glotlabs/gdrive/README.md

 ## Sponsor
 Help keep this project alive.
-By sponsoring the [gdrive tier](https://github.com/sponsors/prasmussen) your will support:
+By sponsoring the [gdrive tier](https://github.com/sponsors/prasmussen) you will help support:
-* Maintenance and keeping up with the api
+* Keeping up with api changes
 * Development of new features
 * Fixing and answering of issues
-* Writing of guides and documentation
+* Writing of guides and docs

 ## Getting started